madetech/handbook/guides/equality-diversity-and-inclusion/policy.md

 ### Direct discrimination

 This means treating someone less favourably than you would treat others because of a Protected Characteristic.
-For example, rejecting a job applicant because they are Jewish, or not promoting someone because they are gay.
+For example, rejecting a job applicant because of their religion, or not promoting someone because of their sexual orientation.
 This includes any less favourable treatment because you perceive a person to have a Protected Characteristic (even though they do not in fact have it), or because they associate with a person or group who has a Protected Characteristic.

 ### Indirect discrimination